Emily Ratajkowski Wears Nothing But Pink Biker Shorts And Thigh High-Boots In New Video On Instagram

 “Introducing BODY, a category that is so much more than lingerie.
 I hope you guys love it as much as I do,” she wrote on Instagram.

-As The Daily Mail reports the collection includes biker shorts, fitted skirts, bralettes, and bodysuits.
+As the Daily Mail, reports the collection includes biker shorts, fitted skirts, bralettes, and bodysuits.

-Emily Ratajkowski became famous after she appeared in the video for Robin Thicke’s “Blurred Lines” but it’s clear that’s she’s on a path to becoming a mogul in her own right, and she’s taking her millions of followers on Instagram along for the ride.
+Emily Ratajkowski became famous after she appeared in the video for Robin Thicke’s “Blurred Lines,” but it’s clear that’s she’s on a path to becoming a mogul in her own right, and she’s taking her millions of followers on Instagram along for the ride.